Regulatory actions for July 19, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Inspire Medical Systems.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Agenus, Astrazeneca, Bavarian Nordic, Diamyd, Junshi, Marinus, Phathom, Shionogi, Sumitomo, Ultragenyx.

 Briefs